k-ai-Documentation/react-demo-search/README.md

 ## Introduction
 This is a vite react-ts demo shows you how to install and use sdk-js to send request and get response.
+1. For search function, you can search questions and get answers.
+2. For search with identify documents, you can chat with a chatbot.
+There will be 2 steps to get the answer.
+First step is to get the correct question, once we have the correct question, we will send the question to the server to get the answer.

 ## Before setup
 Clone [react-demo-search](https://github.com/k-ai-Documentation/react-demo-search).